 - Your child will not willingly starve himself.
 Offer him nutritious foods only.
 If he doesn’t eat it, he’s not that hungry.

 - You set the example.
 Your family has standards.
 Whatever they are, they apply to the whole family.
 If you are passionate about organic dairy, then your family eats organic dairy.
 If you are anti-potato (this is me, we only eat then a couple times a month), then your whole family is anti-potato.
-If you decide you don’t want any processed sugars, then don’t buy it, and no one will get processed sweeteners.
+Or if you decide you don’t want any processed sugars, then don’t buy it, and no one will get processed sweeteners.

-- Your kids will have their own families, living life independent from you some day.
+- Your kids will have their own families, living life independent from you someday.
 Right now, they are in your care and what you say goes.
 It’s alright to expect them to be part of a team and eat what the team eats.

 The goal is to establish enough good habits that your child has some really great standards to carry with them into his adult life so he’ll be equipped to make great choices on his own someday.
 For more nutrition resources, see the resource library here.